Treatment by the Leading Ear Infection Doctor in NYC

 WHAT WILL HAPPEN AT THE DOCTOR’S OFFICE?

-During an examination, the doctor will use an otoscope or microscope to look at and assess the ear.
-The doctor checks for redness in the ear, and/or fluid behind the eardrum,, and to see if the eardrum moves.
+During an examination, our ear infection doctor in NYC will use an otoscope or microscope to look at and assess the ear.
+The doctor checks for redness in the ear, and/or fluid behind the eardrum, and to see if the eardrum moves.
 These are the signs of an ear infection.
 Two other tests may also be performed:

 - Audiogram—Tests if hearing loss has occurred by presenting tones at various pitches.